Ordinary and almost ordinary Prym varieties: Applications to Theta divisors

 \begin{proposition} \cite[Proposition 2.1.4]{raynaud02} Let $a \in J^1[\ell]$ be non-trivial with $p \nmid \ell$.
 The new part of $\pi_a:Y_a \to X$ is ordinary if and only if ${\rm Sat}(a)$ does not intersect the theta divisor $\Theta_X$. \end{proposition}

-Using the geometry of $\Theta_X$ and Proposition \ref{P1=2}, Raynaud and Pop/Saidi prove:
+Using the geometry of $\Theta_X$, Raynaud and Pop/Saidi prove:

-\begin{theorem} Let $X$ be a smooth projective $k$-curve of genus $g \geq 2$. \begin{enumerate} \item \cite[Theorem 4.3.1]{raynaudsections} For sufficiently large $\ell$, there is an unramified $\ZZ/\ell$-cover $\pi:Y \to X$ such that $P_\pi$ is ordinary.
+\begin{theorem} Let $X$ be a smooth projective $k$-curve of genus $g \geq 2$. \begin{enumerate} \item \cite[Theorem 4.3.1]{raynaudsections} For sufficiently large $\ell$, there is an unramified ${\mathbb Z}/\ell$-cover $\pi:Y \to X$ such that $P_\pi$ is ordinary.
 It suffices to take $\ell > (p-1)3^{g-1}g!$ by \cite[Remark 3.1.1]{tamagawa}.

-\item \cite[Theorem 2]{raynaudrevetements} There is an unramified Galois cover $Z \to X$, with solvable prime-to-$p$ Galois group, with a non-ordinary representation.
-In particular, this implies that $Z$ is not ordinary. \item \cite[Proposition 2.3]{popsaidi} If $X$ is non-ordinary or if $J_X$ is simple then, for infinitely many primes $\ell$, there exists an unramified $\ZZ/\ell$-cover $\pi_\ell:Y_\ell \to X$ such that $P_{\pi_\ell}$ is not ordinary. \end{enumerate} \end{theorem}
+\item \cite[Theorem 2]{raynaudrevetements} There is an unramified Galois cover $Z \to X$, with solvable prime-to-$p$ Galois group, with a non-ordinary representation (so $Z$ is not ordinary). \item \cite[Proposition 2.3]{popsaidi} If $X$ is non-ordinary or if $J_X$ is simple then there is an unramified ${\mathbb Z}/\ell$-cover $\pi_\ell:Y_\ell \to X$ such that $P_{\pi_\ell}$ is not ordinary for infinitely many primes $\ell$. \end{enumerate} \end{theorem}